Ca1eb9/CalebPenley-Portfolio/Web Dev for Movie Theater/README.md

 # Silver Star Cinemas Showtime Viewer

 ### Overview
-- The HTML script I developed for a movie theater while I was assistant manager there this last summer.
+- The HTML script I developed for a movie theater while I was assistant manager there this last summer and still work on in my freetime.

 ### Technologies
 - HTMl, JS, CSS
+- Google Cloud, Google Firestore Database
 - TMDB API

 ## What I learned